A neighbor's call to police on a little Black girl while she sprayed lanternflies exposes a deeper problem, mom says

 "What Mr. Gordon Lawshe did to my sister was extremely offensive, traumatic, and scarring towards my family.
 I can confidently assure you guys that she will never forget this," she added.

 The Caldwell Environmental Commission voted unanimously to award Bobbi one of their annual Sustainability Awards -- given to those who have helped to better the town's environment -- once they heard about Bobbi's mission to save the neighborhood trees from lanternflies.
-They plan to formally grant her the award during the December 6 city council meeting.
+They plan to formally grant her the award during the Dec.
+6 City Council meeting.

 "Bobbi Wilson is a recipient of this award this year as she has tried very hard to eradicate lantern flies from the trees on her street.
 We are very proud of her efforts and are happy to give her this certificate to recognize her efforts," they said in an emailed statement to CNN.